theschoolof-ai/JEDI/WelcometoEVA5.md

 **Pre-requisites**

-1. As shared earlier, there are no prerequisites on the AI/ML concepts, but it is expected that you know basic Python.
+1. As shared earlier, there are no prerequisites on the AI/ML concepts, but it is expected that you know basic Python...

 2. To clear what basic is expected, please take a look at these two files: